ceramicskate0/SWELF/README.md

 # Simple-Windows-Event-Log-Forwarder (SWELF)
-Now Beta release of a simple for almost anyone windows event log forwarding agent.
-This mean bugs may exist and it could cause issues on a machine (but its unlikely) its run on.
-Currently testing on windows 10.
-App is designed to be run as a scheduled task for now.
+Now in early release.
+SWELF is designed to be a simple for almost anyone to use windows event log forwarding agent.
+This mean bugs may exist and it could cause issues on a machine its run on (but its unlikely.
+Issue like app crash failed task).
+This app is a log forwarder and log searching (both eventlog and local log) app.
-If your worried about this being malware ive taken the liberty of having it check for you on virustotal. https://www.virustotal.com/#/file/7170e94b1b1608167c56b3f9f19a8651141d8d4e51f02c7aae4f34a1b2b5d7b8/detection
+Soon (as in not right now) it will have the ablility to intigrate with powershell to allow users to build plugins that the app can use to expand its capability.
+For example, it could run scripts awesome scripts like https://github.com/sans-blue-team/DeepBlueCLI or https://github.com/danielbohannon/Revoke-Obfuscation (this one will need a little scripting on your end since its a powershell module not a script file) and use their output to create logs to send to your SIEM.
+This would mean that processing of the logs takes place at the endpoint not the SIEM.

 # App Usage Info:
 - Reserved characters are , : =